bomonike/bomonike.github.io/weather-info.md

 3. Outdoor Sensor Array Low Battery Indicator
 4. Outdoor Sensor Array Signal Quality

-5. Temperature is measured in Centigrade or Fereinheght by therometers.
-Current, high and low outdoor temperature
+5. Temperature is measured in Centigrade or Fereinheght by therometers: current, high, and low temperature of the day.

-6. Humidity measured in Hg percentage by hygrometers
+6. Humidity measured in "Hg percentage" by hygrometers.
+Manual hygrometers use a polished mirror.
+As air within the hygrometer is cooled to the dew point, moisture forms on the mirror, which blocks some of the reflected light, indicating that the dew point temperature has been reached.

+   A manual psychrometer (aka "sling psychrometer") uses two thermometers.
+One has a wet wick around the bulb.
+As the water from the wick is evaporated, heat is removed, as measured on the thermometer.
+The temperature difference on the two thermometers provides the dew point.

 7. Wind:
    * Wind direction (blue arrow) is measured in compass degrees by wind vanes (looks like an airplane)
    * Wind speed and Gust in mph is measured by anemometers within 10-minute average wind direction (larger gray arrow).